MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Devices.CloudPrint/Get-MgPrintPrinterTaskTriggerDefinitionByRef.md

 ```

 ## DESCRIPTION
-Get ref of definition from print
+An abstract definition that will be used to create a printTask when triggered by a print event.
+Read-only.

 ## EXAMPLES